scottrice/Ice/README.md

 - Watch specified folder for updates
   **Until I can identify how Steam deals with shortcuts being editing while it is open, I am going to make ice a "run to update" script
-- Figure out any issues with referencing files that I include in my package.
-  This will require additional time with setup.py, as it is still kind of magical to me.
-- Add emulators to the package (possible issue with distribution?), or maybe even let the user use their own emulators.
-- Create scripts that will open the ROM in a given emulator when run (this will be the shortcut "Exe" for Steam)
 - Figure out possible issues with modifying shortcuts.vdf while Steam is currently running.
 Will we need a restart?
 This could very much alter our current 'ideal' user experience